dmportella/docker-beat/DOCKERHUB.md

 ## Running in Docker

-The docker container supports Docker API Socket as a volume (not recommended) or you can provide the Docker API Url (currently does not support SSL).
+The docker container supports Docker API Socket as a volume (not recommended) or you can provide the Docker API Url.

 ### Running docker-beat with Docker API as Socker Volume